VarshaA127/Twitter-Sentiment-Analysis/README.md

 •	Fetch Twitter Data: Fetch tweets from Twitter and store them in a data frame.
 •	Clean The Data: Remove redundant and unnecessary data from tweets so that it can be easily operated on.
-•	Devise Word Cloud: Use TextBlob to devise a word cloud to determine the top 20 trends of the given topic.
-(Jain, 2018)
+•	Devise Word Cloud: Use TextBlob to devise a word cloud to determine the top 20 trends of the given topic. <a href="https://www.kaggle.com/code/ankkur13/sentiment-analysis-nlp-wordcloud-textblob/notebook">(Jain, 2018)</a>
 •	Perform Sentiment Analysis: Determine whether the take of the masses is Positive, Neutral, or Negative.